-At Coton C of E Primary School, we strive to ensure that our children are provided with the keys they need to unlock and become confident, fluent and curious mathematicians who make connections between their learning, who are resilient and who are aware of their personal strengths and areas of development.
-In order to support our children through our recovery curriculum, we have spent time developing our ‘Coton Curriculum’ for maths which reflects and addresses the needs of our children across mixed-age classes.
+At Coton, we strive to ensure that our children are provided with the skills that they need to become confident, fluent and curious mathematicians who make connections between their learning, who are resilient and who are aware of their personal strengths and areas of development.
+We aim to provide opportunities for pupils to become confident, mathematical thinkers who use mathematical vocabulary to explain their understanding.

 We dedicate one hour sessions to the teaching of mathematics which follows a consistent structure across the school.
 With arithmetic and multiplication tables underpinning many areas of mathematics, our curriculum at Coton aims to improve children’s rapid and accurate recall of essential number facts through sufficient, planned opportunities.